 - MTSU Jones College of Business

 Most of our affiliated programs offer their own unique scholarships to help students with expenses abroad.
-Please check program provider website (ISA, USAC, CIEE, etc..) to find out about possible opportunities and procedures for applying.
-Each website will have a finances or students section with information about funding and available scholarship/grant opportunities.
+Please check program provider website to learn about possible opportunities and procedures for applying.

 Students may receive more than one education abroad scholarship for their specific program.
 However, there are federal limits placed on the amount of aid a student can receive per term.
 We encourage students to apply for more than one scholarship and/or grant and to discuss any possible term limits with Judith Fogus in the Financial Aid office to determine if funding limits apply.

 Lottery, scholarship, and grant funds while abroad

 You can receive lottery, scholarship, and grant funds while studying abroad.

 - You must first complete the FAFSA application to determine if you are eligible for federal and/or state aid

 - If you meet the eligibility requirements you can receive lottery funds, scholarships, and/or grant funds just as if you were attending on-campus